 Mr. Spiller is survived by his son, Cole Spillars, mother, Joyce Spillars, sisters, Leslie Laine Davis, Patricia Yvonne Spillars and Laurie Lynn Douglas (Gary), and his fiancé, Susan Gilbert and a host of nieces, nephews and other relatives and friends.
 Doug was preceded in death by his father, Harold Statsul Spillars.

-The funeral service for Mr. Haney will be held on Wednesday, February 19, 2020 at 6:00 p.m. from the Bowen Funeral Home Chapel.
-The visitation will be from 4:00 p.m. until 6:00 p.m. (service time) at the funeral home.
-Bro.
-Dewayne Smith will be the officiating minister.
-A private family burial will be held on Thursday, February, 20, 2020 in the Mt.
-Pisgah cemetery near Twin.
-Bowen Funeral Home of Winfield serving the Haney family.
+A memorial service for Mr. Spillars will be held on Wednesday, October 28, 2020 at 5:00 p.m. from the Bowen Funeral Home Chapel.
+The family will receive friends from 4:00 p.m. until 5:00 p.m. service time at the funeral home.
+Bowen Funeral Home serving the Spillars family.

-The funeral service for Martha will be held on Wednesday, February 12, 2020 at 2:00 p.m. at the Bowen Funeral Home Chapel with burial to follow in the Fayette City Cemetery.
-Dr. Paul Murphy will be the officiating minister.
-The visitation will be held on Wednesday, February 12, 2020 from 12:00 p.m. until 2:00 p.m. (service time) at the funeral home.
-Bowen Funeral Home of Winfield serving the Branyon family.
+Funeral services for Mrs. Langley will be held on Friday, October 23, 2020 at 1:00 p.m. from the Bowen Funeral Home Chapel with burial to follow in the New Hope Cemetery.
+Brother Thelon Hubbert and Brother Durain Davis will be the officiating ministers.
+The visitation will be held on Friday, October 23rd from 12:00 p.m. until 1:00 p.m. (service time) at the funeral home.
+Bowen Funeral Home service the Langley family.